| Oracle® Database Net Services Reference 11g Release 2 (11.2) Part Number E10835-01 |

 In Example 6-5, the syntax does the following:

-is chosen, the client first connects to the Oracle Connection Manager, using the Oracle Connection Manager protocol address that uses port 1630 indicated for the ADDRESS_LIST
+When an ADDRESS_LIST is chosen, the client first connects to the Oracle Connection Manager, using the Oracle Connection Manager protocol address that uses port 1630 indicated for the ADDRESS_LIST.

 Each connect descriptor is contained within the DESCRIPTION parameter.
 Multiple connect descriptors are characterized by the DESCRIPTION_LIST parameter.
 These parameters are described in this section.